Annamma Betta: Activities

+Alternative beliefs

 The legend of Annamma dates back to Tipu Sultan's era.
 Uttarahalli then a Christian pocket was lying by the side of Tipu's cavalry path.
 During that period according the legend the lonely girl Annamma had fallen prey to the Mysuru soldiers and in the bid of escape she fell down from the hill.
 Repenting on this the soldiers have buried Annamma and erected a cross on the grave.
 Thus Annamma became the village deity and people from all walks started adoring her.
 Till today the hill is popularly called as Annamma Betta (betta = hill) and one can see a huge steel cross on the tip of the hill erected by Rev.Fr.
 Briand.

 During Lent the Christians follow the Way of the Cross.
 The pictures showing Jesus accepting the death sentence and carrying the cross to the Mount Calvary or Golgotha is being recited along the 14 stations is called the 'Way of the Cross'.
 Every Friday evenings during Lent the Churches witness this performance of the Cross procession.
 The same Way of the Cross if performed in the hillock Annamma Betta.

 Annamma Betta is the seat of the Stations of the Cross for two centuries.
 The day that is the fifth Sunday (this year it is on 21 March 2021) of the Lent the surface of the mountain will be filled with the devotees climbing the mountain surface.

 At the foot of the hill is the legendary Annamma's cemetery and there is also a Catholic Church and an adoration chapel.
 Carrying his own cross, mourning at 14 different stations gives a bare witness to a man scaling his life overcoming all the hurdles.
 Thus the Way of the Cross at the Annamma betta unveils the different faces of devotion.